Choosing a Version

 To publish your output to Tableau Server, use the Publish menu in Tableau Prep Builder.
 The Tableau Server REST API must be enabled in order to receive publish requests from Tableau Prep Builder.
 For more information see REST API Requirements.

-You can also use Tableau Prep Builder's Publish menu to publish your output to Tableau Online as a .hyper extract, .tde extract, or .csv file, and provide centralized access to the data you have cleaned, formatted, and combined.
+You can also use Tableau Prep Builder's Publish menu to publish your output to Tableau Cloud as a .hyper extract, .tde extract, or .csv file, and provide centralized access to the data you have cleaned, formatted, and combined.

 Faster Updates to Tableau Prep Builder

-We’re moving fast and will be launching new features frequently for Tableau Prep Builder, independent of the Tableau Desktop, Tableau Server or Tableau Online release cycles.
+We’re moving fast and will be launching new features frequently for Tableau Prep Builder, independent of the Tableau Desktop, Tableau Server or Tableau Cloud release cycles.
 Customers will need to upgrade to the latest version of Tableau Prep Builder to take advantage of new features and product fixes.

 With regular intervals, this site will post new links to community user scenarios, product information, and not least tricks of the trade for the latest fast, fun and efficient data prep.